-The US Centers for Disease Control (CDC) says that vaccinated people can gather indoors with other fully vaccinated people without wearing masks or staying 6 feet apart.
-The CDC Director Rochelle Walensky, MD, introduced the first set of guidelines for people who are considered fully vaccinated against COVID-19.
-FDA recommends JNJ vaccine roll out continue.
+The US Centers for Disease Control (CDC) said that vaccinated people can gather indoors with other fully vaccinated people without wearing masks or staying 6 feet apart until they didn't.
+Yes that's correct the CDC reversed it's position on masks July 29th. .
+The CDC Director Rochelle Walensky, MD, introduced the first set of guidelines for people who are considered fully vaccinated against COVID-19 and has now changed them.

 A vaccine is needed to prevent the spread of COVID-19 and reduce the associated morbidity and mortality from transmission of the disease.
 Pfizer and Moderna vaccines are available and induce immunity in greater than 94% of individuals.
 The Pfizer and Moderna vaccines are both nucleoside-modified messenger RNA (modRNA) vaccines.
 The two vaccines are the first of a new type of vaccine based on messenger RNA (mRNA).
 Instead of injecting a weakened or killed virus into the body, mRNA vaccines teach cells how to make a protein—or even just a piece of a protein—that triggers an immune response.

 Johnson and Johnson's single-dose Covid-19 vaccine works safely according to the U.S. Food and Drug Administration and was approved this week.
 The vaccine was 66.1% effective in preventing moderate to severe disease and appeared safe, the FDA said Wednesday.